 When writing your mission statement, you might consider including a brand story.
-This can add a personal touch to humanize your brand, so it resonates better with consumers.
+This can add a personal touch and humanize your brand so it resonates better with consumers.

 For example, you could offer a peek behind the scenes by explaining how your business got started.
 You could also include a timeline of important events and highlights throughout the journey.

 Before launching your website, it's helpful to establish the keywords you want to target and make sure they are appropriately incorporated throughout the site's copy, headings, descriptions, etc. It's also recommended that you comb through the pages to make sure they're written in a way that speaks to your target audience.

 - Does the website articulate your brand message in a clear and concise way?